-Nick Makoha is a (Creativeworks London) Creative Entrepreneur-in-Residence working alongside Maura Dooley and Professor Joan Anim-Addo at Goldsmiths, University of London to create an in-depth online digital archive of Black Metic Poets.
+Nick Makoha was a (Creativeworks London) Creative Entrepreneur-in-Residence working alongside Maura Dooley and Professor Joan Anim-Addo at Goldsmiths, University of London to create an in-depth online digital archive of Black Metic Poets.
 The term ‘Metic’, first used by T S Eliot, translates as foreigners or resident aliens whose allegiances are split between their homeland and their new country.

 The Metic Experience of the Black British Writer